lukaszkukla/qubartstudios/README.md

 # qubartstudios.com

 # goal of this project
-Welcome to Qubart Studios.
+Welcome to qubartstudios.
 This is a professional photographer's website.
 The domain of qubartstudios.com is wedding photography.

 The site targets potential customers who are planning their weddings.
 It gives an overview of previous artwork and backs it up with strong customer testimonials.